prabindm/WoodsHole/Files/filtering.md

 **WORKFLOW**:

-MAPPED DATA > SNP CALLING
+MAPPED DATA > FILTERING

-In this section, we will go through some examples on how to assign variable sites from BAM files, once the data has been filtered.
+In this section, we will show how to perform a basic filtering of sites, after the reads have been mapped or aligned.
-We will show how to call SNPs with different methods, and we will compare their results.

-We will mainly use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen at the University of Copenhagen.
+For most of the examples, we will use the program [ANGSD](http://popgen.dk/wiki/index.php/ANGSD) (Analysis of Next Generation Sequencing Data) developed by Thorfinn Korneliussen and Anders Albrechtsen at the University of Copenhagen.
 More information about its rationale and implemented methods can be found [here](http://www.ncbi.nlm.nih.gov/pubmed/25420514).

-We will also utilise the widely-used SAMtools at some point.
+## Data

 As an illustration, we will use 60 BAM files of human samples (of African, European, and Native American descent), a reference genome, and putative ancestral sequence.
 The human data represents a small genomic region (1MB on chromosome 11) extracted from the 1000 Genomes Project data set.